henrikedin/mongo/src/mongo/logv2/README.md

 Libfmt supports named replacement fields within the message string, this is not supported in the log system.
 However, *format spec* is supported but will only affect the human readable text output format.

-Last, the message string must be a compile time constant.
+The message string must be a compile time constant.
 This is to be able to add compile time verification of log statements in the future.

 #### Examples